Electrical COC Quote

 Rietfontein - Waverley - Villieria - Mountain View - Pretoria Gardens - Elarduspark - Wonderboom - Faerie Glen - Lynnwood - Moreleta Park - Pretoria North - Arcadia - Brooklyn - Colbyn - Constantiapark - Die Wilgers - Eastwood - Equestria - Erasmuskloof - Faerie Glen - Garsfontein - Groenkloof - Hatfield - Hazelwood - Kilberry - Lukasrand - Lynnwood - Menlopark - Menlyn - Newlands - Silver Lakes Estate - Sunnyside - Waterkloof Glen / Park / Ridge

-The price of a CoC certificate starts anywhere from R850, this cost is going to depend on the type as well as the size of the premises.
+The price of a CoC certificate starts anywhere from R850 – R1500+, this price will depend upon the type as well as the size of the premises.

 • Your property is safe against any potential shocks or fires.

-The Electrical Compliance Certificate (ECoC) document is to guarantee that the electrical work on the property meets standard and adhere to the South African National Standards as specified in the Electrical Installations Occupational Health and Safety Act.
+An Electrical Compliance Certificate (ECoC) is a document that ensures the electrical work on your property complies with the South African National Standards as stated in the Electrical Installations Occupational Health and Safety Act.

-Prior to issuing a CoC electrical certificate, qualified electrical contractors need to be registered with the Department Of Labour (D.O.L), this can be inspected by the E.C.A (Electrical Contractors Association or the Department of Labour.
+All qualified electrical contractors are supposed to be registered with the Department Of Labour (D.O.L), before providing a CoC electrical certificate, this can be approved by the E.C.A.
+(Electrical Contractors Association) or the Department of Labour.

-See below what is Qualified Electrician will perform during and Electrical Compliance Certificate (ECoC inspection
+See below what is Certified Electrician will perform during and Electrical Compliance Certificate (ECoC inspection

-• Make certain that the fuse box is fitted with a trip switch
+• Make sure that the fuse box is fitted with a trip switch

-• Ensure that switches, sockets and light fittings are operating properly.
+• Make certain that switches, sockets and light fittings are operating correctly.

-• Inspect that the premises are earthed and bonded properly.
+• Check that the premises are earthed and bonded properly.

-• Ensure that the switch box is labelled correctly and includes the right warnings.
+• Make certain that the switch box is labelled properly and includes the appropriate warnings.

-• Make certain there is no damage or wear and tear
+• Make sure there is no damage or wear and tear

-• Make certain the type of wiring system is safe and in good condition.
+• Make sure the kind of wiring system is safe and in good condition.

 • Ensure the electrical main switch is compliant with regulation.

-A CoC certificate does not stay valid forever, as a seller of a house you can not supply the buyer with the genuine CoC certificate, you will need to get a new CoC if yours is older than two years, if your CoC is not older than two years you will need to specify that no modifications have been made to the electric components of the house in the last three months.
-This helps to ensure that any changes or additions that have been made to the electrical components of the house are in line with the necessary regulations.
+A CoC certificate does not stay valid permanently, as a homeowner of a house you can not supply the purchaser with the initial CoC certificate, you will need to obtain a new CoC if yours is older than two years, if your CoC is not older than two years you will need to specify that no changes have been made to the electric components of the house in the last three months.
+This helps to ensure that any modifications or additions that have been made to the electrical components of the house remain in line with the required regulations.

-Despite the electrical work conducted, as an experienced electrician you will need to register with the appropriate authority and for Coc.
+Despite the electrical work performed, as a licensed electrician you will need to register with the relevant authority and for Coc.

-It is the duty of the home seller to make certain the property has a valid CoC, well before the property can be registered in the buyer’s name they will need to set up an electrical evaluation.
-If any new electrical work has been done on the house the home seller must get a new ECoc.
+It is the home sellers responsibility to make sure the property has as legitimate CoC as well as setting up an electrical evaluation just before the property can be registered in the buyer’s name.
+Once the electrical work has been completed, the home seller will be required to get a new ECoC.

-Electrical Compliance Certificate can cost you from R850.00 upwards, and this depends upon the kind of premises being evaluated like domestic, commercial and industrial properties will have various costs.
+Electrical Compliance Certificate varies from R850, depending on the type of premises like domestic, commercial and industrial properties will have various costs.

-The above costing only covers the price of the certificate, anything that needs to be changed regarding the electrical components of the premises will need to be paid for over and above this cost.
-When all the electrical components are all in line with the required regulations the qualified electrician will give the owner the CoC.
+The price of the certificate is only covered by the price stated, if there are any adjustments to be made to the electrical components of the premises this will need to be paid over and above this cost.
+Once all the electrical components of the house remain in line with the required regulations, then only will the certificate be given to the homeowner by the licensed electrician.

 If the electrical components of the property have been altered you will need an additional CoC certificate this in turn needs to be kept with the first CoC.

-The size of the property will determine how long the inspection will take, this can be two to three hours.
+The size of the property will determine how long the evaluation will take, this might be two to three hours.

 • Private and Secure